 These are hefty animals.
 The males can reach the massive weight of 2,000 lbs and the bison is the largest terrestrial mammal in North America.

-“The bison is our equivalent to the African elephant,” Parks Canada guide Annik Adam tells us.
+“The bison is our equivalent to the African elephant,” Parks Canada guide Annik Adam told us.

 “They look so out of proportion with a wide three quarters and then really small at the back.
 It can be difficult to work out the male and females as they both have horns, but the males are much bigger.